-P ORTFOLIO HUMAN I SETTLEMENTS: 5-YEA R PLAN l 2022 - 2027 IDP KPA I SFA arget T arget Prog gress Ro iting Performance Ref No Responsible Directorate Responsible Department National KPA Municipal SFA Priority KPI Name Description of Unit of Measurement Ward 5-Year Target 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment TBC Directorate: Planning and Economic Development Department: Integrated Human Settlements NKPA 1 SFA 4 Enable Transfer and registration of Title Deeds at the Deeds Offices of State Subsidy Houses to approved beneficiaries Transferring title deeds to approved beneficiaries The number of title deeds to approved beneficiaries transferred by 30 June WCO24 750 150 150 150 150 150 © = n/a n/a n/a Linked to the Mayoral Outcome.
+F PORTFOLIO HUMAN SETTLEMENTS: 5-YEA R PLAN l 2022 - 2027 IDP KPA ISFA Target 1 arget Prog gress Ra iting Performance Ref No Responsible Directorate Responsible Department National KPA Municipal SFA Priority KPI Name Description of Unit of Measurement Ward 5-Year Ta 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment TBC Directorate: Planning and Economic Development Department: Integrated Human Settlements NKPA 1 SFA 4 Enable Transfer and registration of Title Deeds at the Deeds Offices of State Subsidy Houses to approved beneficiaries Transferring title deeds to approved beneficiaries The number of title deeds to approved beneficiaries transferred by 30 June WCO24 750 150 150 150 150 150 © = n/a n/a n/a Linked to the Mayoral Outcome.
 In the 2022/23 financial 190 title deeds were transferred.
-The 5-year target has been adjusted downwards due to the challenges experienced with resolving ТВС Directorate: Planning and Economic Development Department: Integrated Human Settlements NKPA 5 SFA 4 Percentage of responding to minor maintenance and anti-social behavioral complaints received from the Municipal rental stock Minor maintenance complaints of municipal rental stock were responded to within 72 hours Percentage of minor maintenance complaints of municipal rental stock responded to within 72 hours WCO24 80% 80% 80% 80% 80% 80% © (4) n/a n/a n/a Housing Rental Stock maintenance and anti-social behavioural complaints are measured and reported on quarterly.
-TBC Directorate: Planning and Economic Development Department: Integrated Human Settlements NKPA 5 SFA 5 Ensure implementation of Electronic Management Systems for the Management of the Housing Demand Database Review the electronic housing demand database Number of electronic housing demand databases reviewed by 31 March WCO24 n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a The Department; Housing Administration has reverted back to using Western Cape Housing Database.
+The 5-year target has been adjusted downwards due to the challenges experienced with resolving late estates.
+TBC Directorate: Planning and Economic Development Department: Integrated Human Settlements NKPA 5 SFA 4 Percentage of responding to minor maintenance and anti-social behavioral complaints received from the Municipal rental stock Minor maintenance complaints of municipal rental stock were responded to within 72 hours Percentage of minor maintenance complaints of municipal rental stock responded to within 72 hours WCO24 80% 80% 80% 80% 80% 80% © = n/a n/a n/a 92.50% of housing rental stock maintenance and anti-social behavioural complaints responded.
+This is measured and reported on a quarterly basis.
+TBC Directorate: Planning and Economic Development Department: Integrated Human Settlements NKPA 5 SFA 5 Ensure implementation of Electronic Management Systems for the Management of the Housing Demand Database Review the electronic housing demand database Number of electronic housing demand databases reviewed by 31 March WCO24 n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a The Section: Housing Administration has reverted to using the Western Cape Housing Database.